apinf/docs/docs/organization/minutes/2017-03-17-Sprint38-Review-Meeting-Minutes.md

 Jawid has researched and experimented with options for capturing and tracking application exceptions.

-This is work in progress, bdocument not available in docs repository at the time of writing the minutes.
+This is work in progress, document not available in docs repository at the time of writing the minutes.

 ## Matti and Jawid